nisrulz/app-privacy-policy-generator/Readme.md

 [Read the dev docs](Dev.md) to
 - Add a new 3rd party service to the web app.
-- Development of the web app
 - Add a new template for Privacy Policy or Terms & Conditions.
+- Update the web app for new features/bugfixes.

 # Pull Requests